To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 "NYAM's Age-friendly NYC initiative has made it possible for me and millions of older New Yorkers to remain vibrant and resourceful members of society." --Helen Hamlin

-The 2013 John Stearns Legacy Society Luncheon was held on October 31, 2013 at the Century Association.
-NYAM Trustee Frank Savage, CEO of Savage Holdings, was the featured speaker.
-This annual event recognizes members of The John Stearns Legacy Society and honors those individuals who have remembered NYAM in their will and estate plans or who have given a minimum of $25,000 to an endowment fund.
+NYAM established The John Stearns Legacy Society to honor individuals who remember NYAM in their will and estate plans or have given a minimum of $25,000 to an endowment fund.

 Learn more about The John Stearns Legacy Society here »